Nokia, Alcatel-Lucent post strong results as merger approaches

-PARIS/HELSINKI Shares in telecom network gear makers Nokia NOK1V.HE and Alcatel-Lucent ALUA.PA jumped on Thursday after both posted strong second-quarter results, giving a positive signal ahead of their pending merger.
+PARIS/HELSINKI Shares in telecom network gear makers Nokia and Alcatel-Lucent jumped on Thursday after both posted strong second-quarter results, giving a positive signal ahead of their pending merger.

-Nokia's 15.6 billion euro ($17 billion) acquisition of Alcatel-Lucent announced in mid-April aims to position the company to better compete with market leader Ericsson (ERICb.ST) and low-cost Chinese powerhouse Huawei [HWT.UL], by forging a strong number two in mobile with a more complete product line.
+Nokia's 15.6 billion euro ($17 billion) acquisition of Alcatel-Lucent announced in mid-April aims to position the company to better compete with market leader Ericsson and low-cost Chinese powerhouse Huawei, by forging a strong number two in mobile with a more complete product line.

 But with competition in the sector remaining intense and demand from telecom operators soft, some investors still have concerns about the marriage.